-- 6. By March 1, 2025, Sonoma Water shall consult with the North Coast Water Board to discuss potential water quality impacts and whether additional water quality monitoring activities should be required to document water quality conditions in the Russian River.
-If any water quality issues of concern are observed from the monitoring required by Term 5, Sonoma Water shall initiate earlier or additional consultation with the North Coast Water Board.
-The North Coast Water Board may also initiate additional consultation to discuss concerns based on available water quality information.
-Sonoma Water shall submit a summary report of consultation details and a description of proposed monitoring activities to the Deputy Director within two weeks of each consultation meeting.
-If no additional consultation is necessary, Sonoma Water shall submit an explanation to the Deputy Director within one week after the conclusion of the effective period of the changes approved by this Order.
-Upon consultation with the North Coast Water Board, the Deputy Director may make any necessary revisions to Term 5. - 7.
-Sonoma Water shall report to the Deputy Director, the Executive Officer of the North Coast Water Board, the Environmental Program Manager of CDFW, and the Supervisory Fish Biologist of NMFS on a biweekly basis regarding the current hydrologic condition of the Russian River system, including current reservoir levels and the rate of decline for Lake Mendocino, Lake Pillsbury, and Lake Sonoma; a 16 day cumulative rainfall forecast; current inflow from the Potter Valley Project; and a summary of the available water quality data collected pursuant to Term 5.
-Sonoma Water shall also make each report available on a publicly accessible website. - 8.
+- explanation to the Deputy Director within one week after the conclusion of the effective period of the changes approved by this Order.
+Upon consultation with the North Coast Water Board, the Deputy Director may make any necessary revisions to Term 3. - 5.
+Sonoma Water shall report to the Deputy Director, the Executive Officer of the North Coast Water Board, the Environmental Program Manager of CDFW, and the Supervisory Fish Biologist of NMFS on a biweekly basis regarding the current hydrologic condition of the Russian River system, including current reservoir levels and the rate of decline for Lake Mendocino, Lake Pillsbury, and Lake Sonoma; a 16 day cumulative rainfall forecast; current inflow from the Potter Valley Project; and a summary of the available water quality data collected pursuant to Term 3.
+Sonoma Water shall also make each report available on a publicly accessible website. - 6.
 This Order does not authorize any act that results in the taking of a candidate, threatened or endangered species, or any act that is now prohibited, or becomes prohibited in the future, under either the California Endangered Species Act (Fish and Game Code sections 2050 et seq.) or the federal Endangered Species Act (16 U.S.C.A. sections 1531 et seq.).
 If a "take" will result from any act authorized under this Order, Sonoma Water shall obtain authorization for an incidental take permit prior to operation of the project.
-Sonoma Water shall be responsible for meeting all requirements of the applicable Endangered Species Act for the temporary urgency changes authorized under this Order. - 9.
-The State Water Resources Control Board reserves jurisdiction to supervise the temporary urgency changes under this Order, and to coordinate or modify terms and conditions, for the protection of vested rights, fish, wildlife, instream beneficial uses and the public interest as future conditions may warrant. - 10.
-Sonoma Water shall immediately notify the Deputy Director if any significant change in storage conditions in Lake Mendocino occurs that warrants reconsideration of this Order.
+Sonoma Water shall be responsible for meeting all requirements of the applicable Endangered Species Act for the temporary urgency changes authorized under this Order. - 7.
+The State Water Resources Control Board reserves jurisdiction to supervise the temporary urgency changes under this Order, and to coordinate or modify terms and conditions, for the protection of vested rights, fish, wildlife, instream beneficial uses and the public interest as future conditions may warrant. - 8.
+Sonoma Water shall immediately notify the Deputy Director if any significant change in storage conditions in Lake Mendocino occurs that warrants reconsideration of this Order. - 9.
+Sonoma Water shall continue to conduct the activities described in Planning and Management Terms of the March 21, 2022, Memorandum of Understanding Concerning Lake Mendocino Storage Planning and Russian River Management (MOU).
+Projections of Lake Mendocino storage and the amounts of stored water available for the uses described in items (A) through (D) of Section 1.3 of the MOU shall be provided to the Deputy Director by March 1, 2026. - 10.

-Permits 12947A, 12949, 12950, and 16596 Page 22 of 22

-- 11. Sonoma Water shall continue to conduct the activities described in Planning and Management Terms of the March 21, 2022 Memorandum of Understanding Concerning Lake Mendocino Storage Planning and Russian River Management (MOU).
-Projections of Lake Mendocino storage and the amounts of stored water available for the uses described in items (A) through (D) of Section 1.3 of the MOU shall be provided to the Deputy Director by March 1, 2025. - 12.
 Based upon the methodology for characterizing Lake Mendocino and Lake Sonoma water inflows, releases, and rediversions developed pursuant to Condition 11 of the State Water Board's TUCP order dated February 4, 2021, and Condition 12 of the State Water Board's TUCP order dated June 14, 2021, Sonoma Water shall maintain a spreadsheet of daily average release rates and characterization of those releases.
 Sonoma Water shall make the spreadsheet available to State Water Board staff within five days of being requested and shall include the spreadsheet as an attachment to Sonoma Water's annual Progress Report by Permittee for Permits 12947A, 12949, 12950, and 16596.
 Sonoma Water shall implement any amendments to either methodology requested by the Deputy Director within 15 days of the request.